MPAS-Dev/compass/docs/users_guide/ocean/test_groups/tides.rst

 ^^^^^^^^^^^^^^^^^^^^^
 This step performs an integral remap of bathymetric data onto the MPAS-O mesh

-interpolate wave drag step
+calculate wave drag step
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this step, a timescale factor from HYCOM data is interpolated onto the MPAS-O mesh to be used in the topographic wave drag parameterization.
+In this step, a several values are calculated and interpolated onto the MPAS-O mesh to be used in the topographic wave drag parameterization.
-A plot is also produced to verify the interpolation.
+The climatological depth-averaged and bottom bouancy frequency values are interpolated from WOA are interpolated onto the MPAS mesh.
+The bathymetric gradients are also computed along with the standard deviaion of the subgrid bathymetry.

 initial state step
 ^^^^^^^^^^^^^^^^^^
 The initial state step runs MPAS-Ocean in init mode to create the initial condition file for the forward run.
 The vertical mesh is setup for a single layer.
+This step also computes the adjusted sea surface height, accounting for land ice pressure.

 .. _tides_forward: